matadur/inbox-when-ready/README.md

 ### Protect your focus... hide your Gmail inbox by default.

 Inbox When Ready is a Chrome extension that hides your Gmail inbox by default.
-All other Gmail views remain accessible as normal, so you can quickly search your archive and retrieve information *without getting distracted*.
+All other Gmail views remain accessible as normal, so you can quickly search your archive and compose messages *without getting distracted*.

 Ahhhhhh.